richengguy/leitmotiv/README.md

 being symmetric divergences, that makes it convenient to use in this application.
-The resulting set of pairwise distances is then partitioned using [affinity propagation](http://scikit-learn.org/stable/modules/clustering.html#affinity-propagation) because it can work with distance matices directly.
+The resulting set of pairwise distances is then partitioned using [affinity propagation](http://scikit-learn.org/stable/modules/clustering.html#affinity-propagation) because it can work with distance matrices directly.

 The application uses GMMs to represent images because these are *generative* models.
 That means you can pull *new* values from the modelled distribution.